KalyCoinProject/kalychain/docs/trace_rpc_apis.md

 ### Returned Memory from Calls

-In the `vmTrace` `ope.ex.mem` fields Besu only reports actual data returned from a `RETURN` opcode.
+In the `vmTrace` `op.ex.mem` fields Besu only reports actual data returned from a `RETURN` opcode.
 Other implementations return the contents of the reserved output space for the call operations.
 Note two major differences: